Declare external Resources in mdp / tpr files.

 I also think it would make for clean modules that never have to modify the IO handler itself.

-#3 Updated by Eric Irrgang 29 days ago
+#3 Updated by Eric Irrgang over 1 year ago

 For the gmxapi stuff, I've been expecting that it will take a while to define named schema and map them to/from serialization schemes / URI types.
 First, and fundamentally, operations have to express their inputs in terms of simple scalar data, simple structured data, and aggregate structured data that can be used as the basis for simplification through defined schema later.
 In the mean time, the only thing that makes sense with an input filename is to treat it as a String resource outside of the thing that can read the file.